aurorasmiles/WorldGuardDocs/source/config.rst

     auto-no-drowning-group,FALSE,Give players in the ``wg-amphibious`` permission group water breathing mode on join. use-player-move-event,TRUE,"Whether WorldGuard should use (a little) more CPU to handle features that require tracking player movement.
 This must be on to use healing, feeding, greeting, and some other :doc:`regions/flags`." use-player-teleports,TRUE,Whether teleport events should be considered when tracking player movement.
-This should always be on if you are using the player move event and any of the flags that require that. host-keys,,A list of hostnames that players must connect from.
+This should always be on if you are using the player move event and any of the flags that require that. use-particle-effects,TRUE,Whether WorldGuard should display particle effects when an action is cancelled. disable-permission-cache,FALSE,"WorldGuard caches certain permission checks to improve performance with slower permission plugins.
+If you encounter issues with slow permission updates when using a modern permissions plugin, try setting this option to ``TRUE``." custom-metrics-charts,TRUE,Reports some additional statistics to `bStats <https://bstats.org/plugin/bukkit/WorldGuard/3283>`_. host-keys,,A list of hostnames that players must connect from.
 See :doc:`host-keys`.

 security.*